InternetFreedomFoundation/archive/content/jobs-and-internships.md

 We are hiring for the following position currently:

-1. **Community Fundraising Associate** - To view the job description and submit your candidature, please [apply here](https://internet-freedom-foundation.breezy.hr/p/455907d028ee-community-fundraising-officer).
+1. **Civic Literacy and Communications Associate** - To view the job description and submit your candidature, please [apply here](https://iff.breezy.hr/p/fcba0b335ad2-civic-literacy-and-communications-associate).
+2. **Policy Director** - To view the job description and submit your candidature, please [apply here](https://internet-freedom-foundation.breezy.hr/p/580f9ba3c2da-policy-director).

 Due to the vast number of applications we receive, we will only consider candidates that apply via the link mentioned above.
 Please note that we will not consider any applications sent in via email or any other channel.
 This is so we can streamline our hiring process internally and don't miss out on any applications from interested candidates.
 If you have any questions regarding the positions, please write to us at jobs@internetfreedom.in.